luontola/web-intro/css.md

 ## Custom styles

-To have a place where to add our own CSS, create a file `style.css` with the following content and add into your `<head>` a stylesheet link which points to it.
+To have a place where to add our own CSS, create a file `style.css` with the following content.

 ```css
 h1 {